mnahinkhan/cs50-flack/README.md

-# Flack - A single page Web App
+# Flack - A single page messaging web app

 For YouTube intro, see: https://youtu.be/uOBzg_9T1ec